Article 11.

 § 160D-1114.
 (Effective January 1, 2025) Appeals of stop orders.

-(a) The owner or builder may appeal from a stop order involving alleged violation of the North Carolina State Building Code or any approved local modification thereof to the North Carolina Commissioner of Insurance or his designee within a period of five days after the order is issued.
-Notice of appeal shall be given in writing to the Commissioner of Insurance or his designee, with a copy to the local inspector.
-The Commissioner of Insurance or his or her designee shall promptly conduct an investigation, and the appellant and the inspector shall be permitted to submit relevant evidence.
-The Commissioner of Insurance or his or her designee shall as expeditiously as possible provide a written statement of the decision setting forth the facts found, the decision reached, and the reasons for the decision.
-Pending the ruling by the Commissioner of Insurance or his or her designee on an appeal, no further work shall take place in violation of a stop order.
+(a) The owner or builder may appeal from a stop order involving alleged violation of the North Carolina State Building Code or any approved local modification thereof to the State Fire Marshal or his or her designee within a period of five days after the order is issued.
+Notice of appeal shall be given in writing to the State Fire Marshal or his or her designee, with a copy to the local inspector.
+The State Fire Marshal or his or her designee shall promptly conduct an investigation, and the appellant and the inspector shall be permitted to submit relevant evidence.
+The State Fire Marshal or his or her designee shall as expeditiously as possible provide a written statement of the decision setting forth the facts found, the decision reached, and the reasons for the decision.
+Pending the ruling by the State Fire Marshal or his or her designee on an appeal, no further work shall take place in violation of a stop order.
 In the event of dissatisfaction with the decision, the person affected shall have the following options:

 (1) Appealing to the Building Code Council or Residential Code Council.